 (RUSSIA, to 1700 – continued)

-In Russia, the husbands and wives of common people were closer than were the husbands and wives of the upper classes.
+In Russia, the husbands and wives of common people were closer than were the husbands and wives of the upper-classes.
 Christian tradition among the Russians held them to the belief that a husband had authority over his wife, and it was common for a religiously devout husband to discipline his wife by beating her.
-But among common folks a husband and wife were likely to be friends, and to remain friends despite the beatings.
-Wives, as devout if not more so than their husbands, might expect an occasional beating, and some husbands who beat their wife might ask for her forgiveness.
+But among common folks a husband and wife were likely to be friends, and to remain friends despite the beatings, and a husband who beat his wife might ask for her forgiveness.
 A husband and wife were in need of each other, struggling as they were to survive.
 They laughed and cried together.
 They bathed together, and they ate together with other couples of their small community – especially in winter, when they entertained themselves by getting drunk together.

-The upper classes were more inclined to follow the cultural tradition inherited from the Eastern Orthodox Christianity from Constantinople and keep males and females apart from each other.
-In upper class families boys and girls were segregated.
-The tradition from Constantinople held women inferior, as more childlike and simple than men and, given the opportunity, as wicked as the original Eve.
+The upper-classes were more inclined to follow a cultural tradition inherited from the Eastern Orthodox Christianity of Constantinople.
+Boys and girls in the family were segregated.
+The tradition from Constantinople held women inferior, as more childlike and inclined more toward the wickedness of the original Eve.
 Girls were kept locked behind doors and taught prayer and household skills such as embroidery.
 While still adolescents, girls might be married to someone the father had decided was appropriate – after negotiations involving dowry size and assurances that the girl was a virgin.
 The father would order the girl to stand with him and be introduced to her husband-to-be.
 It was common for a little ceremony to follow.
 The father would touch his daughter's back with a coiled whip and say that she would now be free of his authority but that he was passing that authority to her future husband who, in his stead, would admonish her with this same whip, which he then gave to the husband-to-be.
-Carrying on the ritual, the husband-to-be declared that he believed that he would have no need to use the whip, and he attached it to his belt.
+Continuing the ritual the husband-to-be declared that he believed that he would have no need to use the whip, and he attached it to his belt.

 In the wedding ceremony, the young bride pledged fidelity to her husband.
 They exchanged rings.
 They were blessed by the Church, and the bride touched her forehead to her husband's shoes as a gesture of her subjugation.
 Then the groom covered his bride with the hem of his coat, symbolizing his obligation to support and protect her.
 Immediately they went to a nuptial bedroom while the wedding guests partied.
 The groom was given two hours.
 Then the guests, in accordance with tradition, burst into the bedroom, and upon hearing confirmation that the girl had been a virgin all cheered and continued their celebration.